mpn01/steam-inventory-pricer/README.md

 ## 💻 Usage
 To use this program you need to create SQLite database and complete it with your CS:GO items.
 For now, it's the only way it works.
 Then you need to configure your Discord BOT.
 I'm not providing it for you.

-There are four commands to use, `.skins`,`.cases`, `.addcase` and `.addskin`.
-I think I don't need to explain which command do what.
-There is also every day message at 10 AM which displays current value of your inventory.
+There are six commands to use, `.skins` `.cases` `.addcase` `.addskin` `.removeskin` `.removecase`.
+First two commands displays every item from inventory.
+The rest are just operations on database to add/remove items.
+There is also daily message at 10 AM which displays current value of your inventory.

 ## 🛑 Limitations